Big Freedia: Early life

-Music career
+Career

 Early years

-In 1999, Freedia began his professional career with the release of his first single, "An Ha, Oh Yeah", and began performing frequently in clubs and other venues in New Orleans.
+In 1999, Freedia began her professional career with the release of her first single, "An Ha, Oh Yeah", and began performing frequently in clubs and other venues in New Orleans.
 Other local hits included "Rock Around the Clock" and "Gin 'N My System", which was later quoted by local rapper Lil Wayne on a mixtape.
-He released his first studio album, Queen Diva, in 2003.
+She released her first studio album, Queen Diva, in 2003.

-Freedia was often described in his early career as an artist within the "sissy bounce" subgenre, though he had stated "there's no such thing as separating it into straight bounce and sissy bounce.
+Freedia was often described in her early career as an artist within the "sissy bounce" subgenre, though she had stated "there's no such thing as separating it into straight bounce and sissy bounce.
 It's all bounce music."
-About his popularity with women at live shows, music journalist Alison Fensterstock wrote, "When Freedia or Sissy Nobby's singing superaggressive, sexual lyrics about bad boyfriends or whatever, there's something about being able to be the 'I' in the sentence... it's tough to sing along about bitches and hoes when you're a girl.
+About her popularity with women at live shows, music journalist Alison Fensterstock wrote, "When Freedia or Sissy Nobby's singing superaggressive, sexual lyrics about bad boyfriends or whatever, there's something about being able to be the 'I' in the sentence... it's tough to sing along about bitches and hoes when you're a girl.
 When you identify with Freedia, you're the agent of all this aggressive sexuality instead of its object."

 Hurricane Katrina struck New Orleans in 2005, and Freedia, along with other bounce artists such as Katey Red and Freedia's protege Sissy Nobby, were forced to vacate the city.
-Freedia settled for several months in Texas, where he began performing bounce shows for the locals, helping spread awareness of the genre like other displaced bounce artists. he moved back to New Orleans at the first opportunity.
+Freedia settled for several months in Texas, where she began performing bounce shows for the locals, helping spread awareness of the genre like other displaced bounce artists.
+She moved back to New Orleans at the first opportunity.
 According to Freedia, "The first club that reopened in New Orleans was Caesar's, and they called me immediately and said let's do a regular night with you here.
 So we started FEMA Fridays.
 It was the only club open in the city, and a lot of people had a lot of money from Katrina, the checks and stuff, so the joy inside that club—I don't think that'll ever come back."

-He played six to ten shows a week at block parties, nightclubs, strip clubs, and other venues while the city recuperated.
-According to Fensterstock, "Freedia was one of the first artists to come back after the storm and start working, and he worked really, really hard.
-If you lived here, it became impossible not to know who he was."
+She played six to ten shows a week at block parties, nightclubs, strip clubs, and other venues while the city recuperated.
+According to Fensterstock, "Freedia was one of the first artists to come back after the storm and start working, and she worked really, really hard.
+If you lived here, it became impossible not to know who she was."